nodezeroat/project-athena/Curriculum/Module 13 - Blue Teaming/lectures/lecture_1_Overview.md

 ### Security Information and Event Management (SIEM)

 The technology known as SIEM analyses security alerts that are produced on an ongoing basis by network hardware and software.
-It gives a detailed overview of an organisation’s information security.
+It gives a detailed overview of an organisation's information security.

 ### Endpoint Detection and Response (EDR)